Candidate Grading FAQ

 What questions were the candidates asked?

-- A copy of the Billings Chamber’s Candidate Questionnaire can be found here (insert hyperlink later).
+- A copy of the Billings Chamber’s Candidate Questionnaires can be found here: State Legislative Candidates, & County Commission Candidates.

 How much time were candidates given to answer the questionnaire?

-- Candidates received the questionnaire via email on March 13th, with a deadline of 12:00am on March 31st.
-This gave the candidates over two weeks to read the Chamber’s Public Policy Guide, consult with Chamber staff or other community members about positions and solutions, and ultimately answer the questionnaire.
+- Candidates received the questionnaire via email shortly after the candidate filing deadline, with a deadline of 12:00am on March 31st.
+This gave the candidates around two weeks to read the Chamber’s Public Policy Guide, consult with Chamber staff or other community members about positions and solutions, and ultimately answer the questionnaire.

 How did candidates know the Chamber Strategic Priorities and Public Policies?

-- Candidates received a copy of the Chamber’s Strategic Priorities attached at the end of the Candidate Questionnaire and were provided a digital copy of the Chamber’s Public Policy Guide.
+- Candidates received a link to the Chamber’s Strategic Priorities and Public Policy Guide.
 Candidates also had access to additional online and print resources if they chose to further investigate.

-- Candidates’ questionnaire answers were distributed to the 10 members of the Chamber’s State & Federal Government Advisory Board.
+- Candidates were evaluated on their questionnaire answers, which were distributed to the members of the Chamber’s State & Federal and Local Government Advisory Boards.
 Each member graded answers individually and submitted those grades to be compiled and averaged with other members of the Advisory Board.
-To account for some variation between graders and eliminate outlier grades, the highest and lowest score for each candidate was eliminated, resulting in a more narrow range and more accurate average.
-Grades are discussed and debated by the Advisory Board (a peer review forcing Advisory Board members to provide reasoning for their grades), resulting in a recommendation to the Chamber’s Board of Directors.
-The Chamber’s Advisory Board is confident in the fairness of evaluations due to the process of averaging multiple evaluations, elimination of high and low outliers, and Advisory Board discussion in which members had to defend their evaluations among peers.
+Grades were discussed and debated by the Advisory Board (a peer review forcing Advisory Board members to provide reasoning for their grades), resulting in a recommendation to the Chamber’s Board of Directors.
+The Chamber’s Advisory Board is confident in the fairness of evaluations due to the process of averaging multiple evaluations and Advisory Board discussion in which members had to defend their evaluations among peers.

-- After discussion of each candidate grade, the Chamber Board of Directors will approve or not approve the recommended grades from the Advisory Board.
+- After discussion of the candidates, the Chamber Board of Directors approved the recommended grades from the Advisory Board.

 Why weren’t candidate answers graded anonymously?

 - Consideration was given to anonymous grading of answers.
-However, due to the relevancy of Question #1 (regarding candidate background info), and the conclusion that a candidate’s background matters (particularly leadership in the business community or a history of Chamber support while in office), the Billings Chamber decided it would be disingenuous to claim anonymity when many Advisory Board members doing the grading could deduce which background belonged to a particular candidate.
+However, because answers may include previous legislative experience such as bill sponsorship, the Billings Chamber decided it would be disingenuous to claim anonymity when many Advisory Board members doing the grading may deduce which backgrounds belong to particular candidates.

 How can I find each candidate’s answers?

-- The Billings Chamber has hyperlinked each candidates’ answers on our Public Policy page, alongside candidate contact info.
+- The Billings Chamber has hyperlinked each candidates’ answers on our Candidates page, alongside candidate contact info.

 How was the Advisory Board selected?